 What is not included but recommended for the experienceHotel, meals and car

-Five Keywords that best describe the experience / photographerMystics, Arts, History, Provence, Photography
+Five keywords that best describe the experience you will haveMystics, Arts, History, Provence, Photography

 Private or group?